bjornsturmberg/EMUstack/README.rst

 TESTING
 -------

 EMUstack comes with a range of tests to ensure it is running correctly.
-These are found in the EMUstack_tests directories.
+These are found in the EMUstack/tests directories.

 HELP!